syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 ## Appearance customization

-### Customizing data templates in toolTip
+### Apply data template for tooltip

-Data template can be customized for items and headers of the control.
-The following code example shows the usage of DataTemplate.
+Data template can be used customize the tooltip view.
+The following code example shows the usage of `DataTemplate`.

 {% tabs %}